 We recognize that the 2021 ASHA Convention may be the first opportunity for many of you to meet in person and you're looking forward to the occasion.
 Please bear with us as we navigate the evolving landscape for large events this upcoming year.
 The format of the 2021 Convention may change, but it will not be cancelled.
 We are committed to sharing updates (as they are available) about the event status, as well as providing decision dates should we need to convert to a fully virtual event and sharing the rationale behind our decisions.

 Each year, our Convention Co-Chairs, in partnership with the ASHA President, develop a theme for the ASHA Convention.
 The theme provides a framework for the focus of the education program, our Opening General Session keynote speaker, and the entire look and feel of the event.
 Our 2021 theme, "Rising UNITED," is a celebration of the resilience and resourcefulness of communication sciences and disorders professionals in the face of adversity.
 Audiologists and speech-language pathologists, students and researchers encountered unprecedented challenges in 2020, but ultimately, through their ingenuity, found innovative solutions to service delivery, teaching and supervision, and made important advances in research.
 We have grown in strength and knowledge over the past year, supported by our colleagues and the professional community.
 The 2021 ASHA Convention will be our opportunity to celebrate our resilience—together.

-We encourage you to tag your social media posts related to the ASHA Convention with the hashtag #ASHA2020.
+We encourage you to tag your social media posts related to the ASHA Convention with the hashtags #ASHA2021 and #ASHAUNITED.

-Registration and housing will open on Monday, August 3, 2020 at 10:00 a.m., Eastern time, since our traditional date for opening, August 1, falls on a Saturday this year.
-Mark your calendar for August 3, and spread the word!
+With the anticipation of being able to hold in-person activities, registration and housing will open on Monday, August 2, 2021 at 10:00 a.m., Eastern time, since our traditional date for opening, August 1, falls on a Sunday this year.